OnionIoT/documentation/docs/introduction/comparison-of-firmware-old-and-new.md

 We want to make sure the default firmware is "minimum viable" firmware by providing:

 - Support and utilities for the essential interfaces.
-- Minimal additions to enhance the customer's experience.
+- Minimal additions to enhance the user's experience.
 - Everything else should be installed later as a package.
 - The benefits of this approach are:
   - Small image size.
   - A quicker boot time.
-  - More storage space for customers to customize their own firmware.
+  - More storage space for users to customize their own firmware.

 ### Well documented

-Our aim is to provide good documentation throughout the entire customer journey.
+Our aim is to provide good documentation throughout the entire user journey.

 - Ties back to optimizing a good developer experience.
-- Leverages knowledge gained from working with OpenWRT to create content that helps our customers through each step of their journey.
+- Leverages knowledge gained from working with OpenWRT to create content that helps our users through each step of their journey.
   - Development – building out functionality.
   - Deployment – packaging development work for use on many production devices.
   - Production – everything needed for mass production.
 - Providing guides on how to move through development 🡪 deployment 🡪 production.
-This reduces friction for developers and our customers.
+This reduces friction for developers and our users.
 It also enhances the fact that using the Omega2 speeds up getting to market.

 <GiscusDocComment />